Freedom of religion: Apostasy in Islam

-In court cases, religious adherents have argued that they need exemptions from laws requiring equal treatment of LGBT people to avoid being complicit in "the sinful behaviour" of LGBT people.
-Moreover, other Christians argue that LGBT rights must be entirely removed from law to preserve the religious liberty of conservative Christians.

-In 2015, Kim Davis, a Kentucky county clerk, refused to abide by the Supreme Court decision in Obergefell v.
-Hodges legalising same-sex marriage in the United States.
-When she refused to issue marriage licences, she became embroiled in the Miller v.
-Davis lawsuit.
-Her actions caused attorney and author Roberta Kaplan to claim that "Kim Davis is the clearest example of someone who wants to use a religious liberty argument to discriminate."

-Permitting discrimination because of freedom of religion is an example of the paradox of tolerance.

-International Religious Freedom Day
+Javed Ahmad Ghamidi a prominent Islamic scholar who studied under Syed Abul Ala Maududi & Amin Ahsan Islahi, says killing of apostates was only for a special period after the Itmam e Hujjat.

+Promotion

 27 October is International Religious Freedom Day, in commemoration of the execution of the Boston martyrs, a group of Quakers executed by the Puritans on Boston Common for their religious beliefs under the legislature of the Massachusetts Bay Colony between 1659 and 1661.
-The US proclaimed 16 January Religious Freedom Day.

-Modern concerns
+On October 27, 1553, Michael Servetus was burned alive for heresy in Geneva.
+On October 27, 1998, President Bill Clinton signed the International Religious Freedom Act.

+The International Religious Freedom or Belief Alliance (IRFBA) is a network of countries promoting freedom of religion or belief (FoRB) worldwide.

+There exists an International Panel of Parliamentarians for Freedom of Religion or Belief.

+Measurement

+Religious freedom is measured in the non-profit organization Freedom House's annual report, Freedom in the World.

 In its 2011 annual report, the United States Commission on International Religious Freedom designated fourteen nations as "countries of particular concern".
 The commission chairman commented that these are nations whose conduct marks them as the world's worst religious freedom violators and human rights abusers.
 The fourteen nations designated were Burma, China, Egypt, Eritrea, Iran, Iraq, Nigeria, North Korea, Pakistan, Saudi Arabia, Sudan, Turkmenistan, Uzbekistan, and Vietnam.
 Other nations on the commission's watchlist include Afghanistan, Belarus, Cuba, India, Indonesia, Laos, Russia, Somalia, Tajikistan, Turkey, and Venezuela.

 There are concerns about the restrictions on public religious dress in some European countries (including the Hijab, Kippah, and Christian cross).
 Article 18 of the UN International Covenant on Civil and Political Rights limits restrictions on freedom to manifest one's religion or beliefs to those necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.
 Freedom of religion as a legal concept is related to, but not identical with, religious toleration, separation of church and state, or secular state (laïcité).